xznhj8129/uNAVlib/README.md

 ## Troubleshooting
 If you can't connect (talk) to the FC:
-1. Check if you enabled MSP in the correct UART using INAV-configurator (or betaflight-configurator)
+1. Check if you enabled MSP in the correct UART using INAV-configurator
 2. Make sure you connected the cables correctly: TX => RX and RX => TX
 3. Verify the devices available using ```ls -lh /dev/serial*``` and change it in the Python script if needed.